threadi/wp-personio-integration-light/readme.txt

 #### the Pro license includes:

+- Customization of slugs (URLs) for list and detailed views of positions
-- application formulars incl. export of them via Personio API
+- Multiple and customizable application formulars incl. export of them via Personio API
-- manual sorting of open positions in list views via drag&drop
-- sorting of position details in frontend via drag&drop
+- Multiple Personio-accounts per website
-- supports all languages Personio offers German, English, French, Spanish, Dutch, Italian, Portuguese - compatible with translations via Polylang
+- Supports all languages Personio offers German, English, French, Spanish, Dutch, Italian, Portuguese - compatible with translations via Polylang
+- Support for subcompanies and additional offices in positions
+- Add unlimited custom files for download on each single position
+- Manual sorting of open positions in list views via drag&drop
+- Sorting of position details in frontend via drag&drop
-- support for tracking of events with Google Analytics 4
+- Support for tracking of events with Google Analytics 4
-- text search in frontend for applicants
+- Text search in frontend for applicants
-- additional import settings, e.g. intervals and partial import for very large lists of open positions and removing of inline styles from job descriptions
+- Additional import settings, e.g. intervals and partial import for very large lists of open positions and removing of inline styles from job descriptions
 - RichSnippets for optimal findability via search engines like Google Jobs
-- Support for Open Graph (Facebook, LinkedIn, WhatsApp ..) and Twitter Cards
+- Support for Open Graph (Facebook, LinkedIn, WhatsApp ..), Twitter Cards and Dublin Core (optionally configurable for all or single positions)
-- Support to embed positions from your website in other website via oEmbed
+- Support to embed positions from your website in other website via oEmbed (optionally configurable for all or single positions)
-- Customization of slugs (URLs) for list and detailed views of positions
 - Shortcode generator for individual views of lists and details
 - Extensions for the following PageBuilders: Elementor, Divi, Themify, Beaver Builder, SiteOrigin (SiteOrigin Widgets Bundle necessary), WPPageBuilder, WPBakery, Avada
-- support for subcompanies and additional offices in positions
 - .. and much more

 [get the Pro-Version](https://laolaweb.com/plugins/personio-wordpress-plugin/)